froger-me/wp-unpublish/README.md

-# Unpublish - simple & useful post status for your workflow
+# WP-Unpublish - simple & useful post status for your workflow

-Unpublish adds a post status "Unpublished" to your Wordpress Posts.
+WP-Unpublish adds a post status "Unpublished" to your Wordpress Posts.

 Consider the 8 default post statuses that WordPress uses by default:
 - **Publish**: Viewable by everyone. (publish)